wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.19.6 =

+* Added: Option to disable comments on posts completely in WPtouch
 * Fixed: Issues with WordTwit and GigPress drop-downs
 * FIxed: An issue with French text appearing in non-french installs
 * Fixed: An issue with whitespace in admin files
+* Fixed: Auto-capitalization of drop-menu items (should help localization efforts)
 * Updated: Screenshots

 = Version 1.9.19.5 =